 Conway Lectures

-The 2022 Conway Lectures
+The 2023 Conway Lectures

-"Medieval Multilingualism"
+2022: "Medieval Multilingualism"

-2–3:30 PM, Lecture 1 with Scott Johnson (U of Oklahoma), "Christian Indigeneity and Christian Language in the Roman Near East"
+- Scott Johnson (U of Oklahoma), "Christian Indigeneity and Christian Language in the Roman Near East"

-3:45–5:15 PM, Lecture 2 with Paul Russell (Cambridge), "Interrogating the Anecdote: Thinking about Multilingualism in Western Britain, 600-1200" | Prof. Russell's Lecture Handout
+- Paul Russell (Cambridge), "Interrogating the Anecdote: Thinking about Multilingualism in Western Britain, 600-1200" | Prof. Russell's Lecture Handout

-2–3:30 PM, Lecture 3 with Susie Phillips (Northwestern), "Trading Types: Mercantile Multilingualism and Race in the Premodern Virtual Classroom"
+- Susie Phillips (Northwestern), "Trading Types: Mercantile Multilingualism and Race in the Premodern Virtual Classroom"

-3:45–5:15 PM, Speaker Roundtable, "Medieval Multilingualism"
+- Speaker Roundtable, "Medieval Multilingualism"

 In September 2021, the Conway Lectures celebrated two important anniversaries: the 700th anniversary of the death of Dante Alighieri and the 75th anniversary of the Medieval Institute.

-3:45–5:15 PM: Lecture 2 with Areli Marina (Kansas), "Battering Ram and Fire: Civic Glory and Devastation in Dante's Age"
+Areli Marina (Kansas), "Battering Ram and Fire: Civic Glory and Devastation in Dante's Age"

-2–3:30 PM: Lecture 3 with Simon Gilson (Oxford), "Dante's Philosophers"
+Simon Gilson (Oxford), "Dante's Philosophers"

-Roundtable with all speakers and audience Q&A
+- Roundtable with all speakers and audience Q&A

 Reading Group

-A graduate-student-led reading group on premodern critical race studies was also been formed for the 2020–21 year.
+A graduate-student-led reading group on premodern critical race studies was also formed for the 2020–21 year.
 This biweekly reading group created a space in which participants read and discussed foundational theoretical texts within this subfield and thought through ways to apply this theory to their own work.
 Readings for the fall semester included books and articles published by the 2020 Conway speakers.
 Following the Conway lectures, readings and discussion topics were chosen based on the needs and research interests of group participants.

 2019